On the Quality Requirements of Demand Prediction for Dynamic Public Transport: Literature review

-Prediction models are subject to uncertainty, which is generally classified as either aleatoric or epistemic \citep{beaudrie2016using}.
-Aleatoric uncertainty pertains to inherent variability in the modeled phenomenon, e.g., due to natural randomness or unpredictable changes over time and space.
-It thus cannot be reduced, but can still be approximated through probability distributions.
-Conversely, epistemic uncertainty originates from incomplete knowledge about the modeled phenomenon, e.g., due to insufficient data or inaccurate observations, and may thus be reduced given further information.

-After its reduction, some uncertainty necessarily remains and yields \emph{residuals}, namely, differences between modeled predictions and actually observed values\footnote{Definitions of residuals differ by context and specificity \citep{gourieroux1987generalised}; we use a general definition that befits the context in this work.}.
-Consequently, when fitting Linear Regression (LR) models, a \emph{normality assumption} is commonly employed, whereby residuals are expected to be identically and Normally distributed \citep{seber2012linear}.
-In other modeling contexts, however, residuals can be non-Gaussian \citep{mak2000heteroscedastic}.
+Predictive noise follows from the existence of uncertainty in modeling \citep{beaudrie2016using} and yields residuals, i.e., differences between modeled predictions and actually observed values\footnote{Definitions of residuals differ by context and specificity \citep{gourieroux1987generalised}; we use a general definition that befits the context in this work.}.
+Consequently, when fitting predictive models, a normality assumption is commonly employed, whereby residuals are expected to be identically and Normally distributed \citep{seber2012linear}.
+In some modeling contexts, however, residuals can be non-Gaussian \citep{mak2000heteroscedastic}.
 It may also be impractical to fit a model with Gaussian residuals, depending on data size and quality \citep{jackson2018meta}.

 The probability density of residuals can thus vary considerably in standard deviation (dispersion around the mean), skew (asymmetry around the mean) and kurtosis (weight of tails).
 Multiple methods have been devised for \emph{detecting} deviations from normality, including plots, comparison of moments, and statistical tests \citep{thode2002testing}.
 However, there are far fewer works on the \emph{impact} of such deviations \citep{ivkovic2020coverage}, most of which concentrate on errors in model parameter estimates.